- Movies Sanya Irani Thought DISASTER Has Struck After Meeting Barun Sobti First Time; Shocking Revelation!

 - Education How An Effective Revision Assist You To Fly High In The Competitive Exams

 - Travel Pangong Lake - The World's Highest Saltwater Lake

-Lord Vishnu, the preserver of Universe is one of the Tridevs in Hinduism.
-There are different pictures and images of this God but, ideally, Lord Vishnu is a human body with four arms.
-The idol wears an embellished crown and carries a conch (shankh), a mace (gada), and discus (chakra).
-One common thing that you will see in any Vishnu idol or image is the blue coloured body and yellow coloured clothes.
-In Hinduism, yellow is a sacred colour that represents knowledge and learning.
-All the Vishnu pitamber clothes are made with yellow colour.
-Devotees and worshipers wear yellow on Thursday (the day of Lord Vishnu) to win his heart.
+Lord Vishnu, the preserver of Universe, is one of the Tridevas in Hinduism.
+Though there are different images of him, ideally Lord Vishnu is a God with four arms, wearing an embellished crown and carrying a conch (shankh), a mace (gada), and discus (chakra).
+One common thing that you will see in any Vishnu idol or image is the blue-coloured body and yellow-coloured clothes.
+In Hinduism, yellow is considered to be a sacred colour that represents knowledge and learning.
+Since Thursday is the day dedicated to him, devotees and worshipers generally wear yellow-coloured clothes on Thursday to honour him.

 Goddess Lakshmi is the wife of this omnipresent Lord.
-Lakshmi is the Goddess of wealth.
-So, to bring wealth and prosperity in the house, many Hindu believers worship both Lord Vishnu and Goddess Lakshmi.
+She is the Goddess of wealth.
+So to bring wealth and prosperity in the house, many Hindu believers worship both Lord Vishnu and Goddess Lakshmi together.

-Thursday or Guruvar is commonly called as Vrihaspativar as it is dedicated to Lord Vishnu and Lord Brihaspati (the guru of Gods.
+Thursday or Guruvar is commonly known as Brihaspativar as it is dedicated to Lord Vishnu whose another incarnation of Lord Brihaspati, the guru of Gods.
 Lord Brihaspati is also associated with planet Jupiter.

 There are many beliefs attached to Thursday or Brihaspativar.
 Some of which are as follows: